adarshanand67/ShareMe/README.md

 ### Backend using sanity.io

-- Using sanity studio to create the content
+- Using sanity studio to create the schemas
 - Creating schemas (blueprint of the content)
   - For creating users
   - For Pin (includes custom data types like postedBy, comments, likes)
+  -

 ### Frontend using React + Tailwind CSS